Brief Instructions and FAQs for Cut’n’Paste Weed Gels

 Sap in the plant will then carry the herbicide down into the roots most effectively as it withdraws and seals the wound.
 Ensure the whole cut surface is treated and some of the surrounding bark.
 Some small plants and shrubs with thin green bark can be killed by pasting directly onto a circle around the bark of the trunk.

-Bamboo is said to seal itself within seconds of cutting.
+Bamboo is said to seal itself within seconds of cutting and so it’s best to work as a team one cutting and clearing and one pasting.

 How long does Cut'n'Paste Original take to kill weeds when used on leaves?